 The editors welcome contributions to Romanticism and Victorianism on the Net (RaVoN) at the following addresses (email submission only):

 RaVoN follows MLA guidelines as outlined in the MLA Handbook for Writers of Research Papers.
 This publication is the best source to follow while preparing your article for production.
-For quick reference, you can consult the following web site.
+For quick reference, you can consult the following website at Purdue University.

 Be careful to ensure that articles within collections include the page numbers for the whole article (e.g., Swanson, Gunnar.
 “Graphic Design Education as a Liberal Art: Design and Knowledge in the University and The ‘Real World.'”
 The Education of a Graphic Designer.
 Ed.
 Steven Heller.
 New York: Allworth Press, 1998.
 13-24.)